 Population Description Screened All participants who sign the ICF.
 Randomized The randomized population includes all participants with a treatment kit number allocated and recorded in the IRT database, and regardless of whether the treatment kit was used or not.
 Participants treated without being randomized will not be considered randomized and will not be included in any efficacy population.
-Intent-to-treat (ITT) All randomized participants analyzed according to the treatment group allocated by randomization regardless if treatment kit is used or not Efficacy The ITT population Safety All participants randomly assigned to study intervention and who take at least 1 dose of study intervention.
+Intent-to-treat (ITT) All randomized participants analyzed according to the treatment group allocated by randomization regardless if treatment kit is used or not Efficacy The analysis population for the efficacy endpoints will be the ITT population.
+Safety All participants randomly assigned to study intervention and who take at least 1 dose of study intervention.
 Participants will be analyzed according to the intervention they actually received.
 Randomized participants for whom it is unclear whether they took the study medication will be included in the safety population as randomized.
 For participants who accidentally receive different treatment from the planned, the actual intervention allocation for as-treated analysis will be the dupilumab group.
 The PD analyses will be performed on the safety population.
 Pharmacokinetic (PK) The PK population includes all participants in the safety population with at least one non-missing result for functional dupilumab concentration in serum after first dose of the study treatment.
 Participants will be analyzed according to the intervention actually received.
 Antidrug antibody (ADA) ADA population includes all participants in the safety population who have at least one non-missing ADA result after first dose of the study treatment.
 Participants will be analyzed according to the intervention actually received.

-ADA: antidrug antibody; ICF: informed consent form; ITT: intent to treat; PD: pharmacodynamics; PK: pharmacokinetic
+ADA: antidrug antibody; ICF: informed consent form; IRT: interactive response technology; ITT: intent to treat; PD: pharmacodynamics; PK: pharmacokinetic.